Scheduled MonumentsEnglandSharrington village cross

 What is Sharrington village cross?

-Sharrington village cross is a medieval monument located in the parish of Sharrington in Norfolk, England.
+Sharrington village cross is a medieval stone cross situated in the village of Sharrington in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015253.

 Who is responsible for protecting Sharrington village cross?